 I do think, however, that the manner in which James left was regrettable to say the least; he was a friend – at the time a very good one, I thought – and as such, it would have been preferable for him to have simply been upfront about wanting to move on, rather than taking the clandestine route of conspiring with Dave Faulkner and filching Dave Cardwell behind our backs into the bargain (shit, if we’d had any inkling that he was preparing to up stumps because of my perfectionist-based reluctance to accept our first gig opportunity, I would have changed my attitude in an instant – the band was everything to me).
 Also, his lack of acknowledgement of my intrinsic part, Lloyd’s part, The Geeks’ part, in the creation of the songs he took to The Victims, which could not have existed in their finished form without me – without us – and for which The Victims subsequently received considerable acclaim, was a matter of puzzlement for me, as has been his seeming reluctance through the years to acknowledge The Geeks as anything more than some half-baked rehearsal formation that never really counted for anything.
 The question might be asked how The Victims would have been appraised without I’m Flipped Out Over You, TV Freak, I’m In London (re-written as Teenage Dreamer, as previously noted), Disco Junkies, There Is No Way Out, I’m Looking For You and High School Girls in their repertoire.
 To my mind, most of the rest of their songs, with the notable exception of the classic Television Addict – their best song, a Baker/Faulkner collaboration that The Geeks had nothing to do with – were mediocre by comparison.

-I never challenged James or Dave Faulkner on the ethics of their playing The Geeks material as their own.
+At the time, I never challenged James or Dave Faulkner on the ethics of their playing The Geeks material as their own.
 The horse had bolted, and there didn’t seem much point.
-It irked me watching The Victims doing our songs – not as well as we had done them – and bringing the house down.
+It irked me watching The Victims doing our songs – not as well as we had done them, in most cases – and bringing the house down.
 It especially irked me that Faulkner copied my extended Sister Ray high-end guitar freakout in Disco Junkies.
 No one else but I played like that, and while it was a style born out of not being able to play anything beyond ‘rhythm guitar’, it was an original concept that I felt some ownership of, precious of me though that might have been.
-(In fact, it is quite possible that Dave Faulkner was only following my example on the Geeks rehearsal tape, and/or James’ and maybe Dave Cardwell’s instructions as to how this part of the song went based on the original Geeks’ version.
-It should be acknowledged, too, that Dave Faulkner stated in an email communication to me in 2005 that he was not aware that James had co-written the Geeks’ songs with me – see The Dave Faulkner Song Credit Controversy – although James hotly disputes this).

-Naive though it might have been, however, I expected that when it came to the crunch The Victims, or James alone, or someone would acknowledge the creators of the songs that came from The Geeks period.
+Naive though it might have been, however, I expected that when it came to the crunch The Victims, or James alone, or someone would acknowledge my part as co-creator of the songs that came from The Geeks period.
 I don’t suppose there was much point in announcing me as co-writer at their gigs – who among the crowds would have known who they were talking about, or cared?
 But if they got to the recording stage, surely they wouldn’t take writing credit (James’ contributions excepted) for the Geeks songs?

 When Ray Purvis, a journalist who styled himself as local champion of the New Wave, wrote up The Victims in The Sunday Independent (a now-long-defunct newspaper set up in competition against The Sunday Times) I saw red, my brethren – yes, red I saw.
 If ever there was an opportunity for due acknowledgement, it was now.
 But no – not only was The Geeks formation dismissed as “The Hitler Youth, a rehearsal band that never performed“, but Ray Purvis wrote: “Dave and James penned their own two minute punk anthems such as (Perth It Is A) Culture Shock, TV Freak, Elvis, Flipped Out Over You and High School Girls.”